glouppe/info8006-introduction-to-ai/lecture9.md

 # Unsupervised machine translation (1)

 - The latest approaches (e.g., arXiv:1711.00043) do not even need to have a bilingual corpus!
-- Machine translation can be learned in a **fully unsupervised** way.
+- Machine translation can be learned in a **fully unsupervised** way with unsupervised alignment.

 .center.width-100[![](figures/lec9/umt1.png)]